Morning Buzz with Louis Urban

-NAVAL AIR STATION SIGONELLA, Italy (Oct.
-22, 2025) An interview with Louis Urban, a facilitator with the Chaplains Religious Enrichment Development Operation, to discuss Five Steps to Planning Your Future.
+NAVAL AIR STATION SIGONELLA, Italy (Nov.
+5, 2025) An interview with Louis Urban, a facilitator with the Chaplains Religious Enrichment Development Operation, to discuss Veterans Day.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoW personnel assigned to NAS Sigonella.
-(U.S. Navy audio by Mass Communication Specialist 2nd Class Eloise A. Johnson)
+(U.S. Navy audio by Mass Communication Specialist Seaman Anthony Garro)

 |Date Taken: